travis-ci/travis.rb/README.md

 rails.enable
 ```

-If you want to enable a new project, you might have to do a `User.current.sync` first and wait until it's done syncing.
+If you want to enable a new project, you might have to do a sync first.

 #### Builds